Neekolul: OK Boomer video and reception (2020)

 On March 2, 2020, Sanchez went viral online after she posted a TikTok video lip syncing and dancing to the Senzawa song "Oki Doki Boomer" while wearing a Bernie 2020 shirt.
-The caption of the video read "Like to trigger the BOOMERS #bernie2020."
 The video and its caption were referencing the "OK boomer" Internet meme that was popularized by Gen Z individuals and used to criticize the Baby boomer generation.
 It received over 6 million views in 4 days on TikTok.
 It was later removed due to a copyright takedown, although the song's artist stated she was not responsible for the copyright strike.
 On Twitter, the video has received over 30 million views.
+Sanchez stated the video received over 50 million views by April.
 The video was met with mixed reactions, with users divided over whether the video was cute and charming, or "cringeworthy".
 Kotaku commented that "the video is mesmerizing in a way that makes you feel a small amount of secondhand embarrassment.
 In it, Neekolul performs a hyper-feminine and cutesy series of dance movements, with the results bordering on cloying.
 It's a subtle balancing act between irony and sincerity that TikTok's most popular video makers have mastered."
 In April, The Daily Dot ranked "'Oki Doki Boomer' TikTok memes" at 12th on their list of "the best memes of 2020".

-It has since been noted by various media publications that Sanchez is a supporter of Bernie Sanders and his 2020 U.S. presidential campaign.
+Sanchez was a noted supporter of Bernie Sanders and his 2020 U.S. presidential campaign.
 The official TikTok account for Sanders' campaign also commented on the video, and Sanchez stated that the campaign's head of social media reached out to her to collaborate.
 Uploaded a day prior to the Democratic Party presidential primaries on Super Tuesday, many online users claimed that Sanchez's video had an adverse effect on Sanders' performance in primary voting.
 She stated, however, "I don't think I'm a huge driver of votes or anything, but I think the content creators and Internet culture as a whole can bring awareness to things like this."

 Following her increase in popularity, it became apparent that much of her online fanbase were following her for ulterior motives; a significant amount of engagement on her content were users' attempts to flirt or describe their physical attraction to her.
-This garnered Neekolul the nickname "Queen of Simps", in reference to the slang term "simp", someone who is considered to show too much sympathy and attention to a person they like, often in service of unreciprocated sexual feelings.
+Many of her fans were noted for their "simping", with the term simp referring to someone who is considered to show too much sympathy and attention to a person they like, often in service of unreciprocated sexual feelings.
 After Sanchez revealed she has a boyfriend, she lost over 65,000 Twitter followers within 48 hours.
 She has since stated she said this as entertainment for her viewers; Kotaku wrote that "like many of her fans, she's constantly dancing on the impossibly blurry line between irony and sincerity."